5app/dare/README.md

 #### Filter Syntax

 The type of value affects the choice of SQL Condition syntax to use.
-For instance an array will create an `IN (...)` condition, the presence of `%` will create a `LIKE` condition.
+For example an array will create an `IN (...)` condition, the presence of `%` will create a `LIKE` condition.
 If the property name is prefixed with a hyhen it will negate the filter.
 See examples below...

 | Key     | Value                     | Type           | = SQL Condition